Sher Afghan Khan: Death

 Shaikh Khubu, Qutbuddin Khan Koka, (Khan-i-Chishti), was the foster-brother of Jahangir, as his mother was a daughter of Shaikh Salim.
 When Jahangir ascended the throne of Mughal Empire in 1605, Qutbuddin was made the subedar (Governor) of Bengal, by replacing Raja Man Singh.
-Meanwhile, Sher Afgan Ali Quli Istajlu was tahvildar of Bardhaman, also in the province of Bengal.
+Meanwhile, Sher Afghan Ali Quli Istajlu was tahvildar of Bardhaman, also in the province of Bengal.
 Numerous Mansabs and titles were bestowed on his son Sheikh Farid who eventually became the Governor of Budaun.
 His descendants still live in a fort (now in ruins) in Sheikhupur, Budaun.

-In 1607, Qutbuddin Khan Koka was instructed to send Sher Afgan Khan to the court as he was accused of negligence and siding with Afghan rebels and transferred.
-Sher Afgan Khan refused to obey.
-Seeing this, Qutbuddin started off for Bardhaman, while he sent Ghiasa, the son of his sister, in advance to pacify Sher Afgan and bring him to the court.
-So upon his arrival on 30 May 1607, Sher Afgan duly went to meet him, accompanied by two men.
-At that moment Qutb signalled his men to arrest Sher Afgan, who stepped forward in alarm and attacked Qutbuddin sensing treachery.
-Qutbuddin was fatally wounded, and seeing this, his men surrounded Sher Afgan and killed him instantly.
+In 1607, Qutbuddin Khan Koka was instructed to send Sher Afghan Khan to the court as he was accused of negligence and siding with Afghan rebels and transferred.
+Sher Afghan Khan refused to obey.
+Seeing this, Qutbuddin started off for Bardhaman, while he sent Ghiasa, the son of his sister, in advance to pacify Sher Afghan and bring him to the court.
+So upon his arrival on 30 May 1607, Sher Afghan duly went to meet him, accompanied by two men.
+At that moment Qutb signalled his men to arrest Sher Afghan, who stepped forward in alarm and attacked Qutbuddin sensing treachery.
+Qutbuddin was fatally wounded, and seeing this, his men surrounded Sher Afghan and killed him instantly.

 Qutbuddin, who was fatally wounded, died later in the night.
 This caused much grief to Jahangir as he mentions in his memoirs, Tuzk-e-Jahangiri, where he also mentions his elation at the death of Ali Quli and hopes that "the blackfaced wretch will forever remain in hell".

-The claim that Ali Quli was killed because the emperor coveted his wife has been discounted by many later historians, who cite the fact that if Jahangir had had any such intentions, he wouldn't have bestowed upon Ali Quli the title Sher Afgan, or pardoned him after he ascended the throne, or given him Bardhaman.
+The claim that Ali Quli was killed because the emperor coveted his wife has been discounted by many later historians, who cite the fact that if Jahangir had had any such intentions, he wouldn't have bestowed upon Ali Quli the title Sher Afghan, or pardoned him after he ascended the throne, or given him Bardhaman.

 Another historical writer, Khafi Khan, mentions another tale about Ali Quli's death, which is said to have been related by Nur Jahan's mother.
 According to her, Sher Aghan did not die immediately when he was attacked by Qutbuddin's men, but wounded as he was, he managed to get to the door of his house with the intention of killing his wife, whom he did not wish to fall into the emperor's hands.
 But her mother would not let him enter, and told him to mind his wounds, especially as Mehrunissa had committed suicide by throwing herself into a well.
-"Having heard the sad news, Sher Afgan went to the heavenly mansions."
+"Having heard the sad news, Sher Afghan went to the heavenly mansions."
 Historians do not credit this tale, however.

 His tomb is situated within the shrine complex of the poet Bahram Saqqa, in the present day city of Bardhaman in West Bengal, next to the tomb of Qutbuddin.